Centre introduces bill to replace IPC, CrPC and Indian Evidence Act in Lok Sabha

 The sedition law, under Section 124A of the Indian Penal Code, had been put in abeyance by the Supreme Court last year.
 The court had also requested state governments and the Centre to not file any new cases under the rule till it is re-examined.

-On Friday, Shah said that a separate provision for mob lynching has been introduced in the Bharatiya Nyaya Sanhita, 2023.
+On Friday, Shah also said that a separate provision for mob lynching has been introduced in the Bharatiya Nyaya Sanhita, 2023.
 The offence is punishable with seven years or life imprisonment or death penalty, according to Live Law.

 A formal provision for filing a zero first information report from any part of the country has also been introduced in the bill.
 The FIR has to be transferred within 15 days to the police station that has jurisdiction in the alleged crime.